Lisa Richlen

 Research

-My research interests are forced migration and refugees, ethnicity, diaspora and transnationalism, community organizing, liminality, minority rights and African studies.
+My research interests are forced migration and refugees, ethnicity, diaspora and transnationalism, community organizing, minority rights and African studies.

 Publications